Warning Letter / Notice of Caution Template (警告書・注意書)

 How many warnings before dismissal?

 No fixed number, but the doctrine of progressive discipline applies.
-Typical successful disciplinary terminations show two or three documented steps over a meaningful period: verbal counsel → written warning → 始末書 / 戒告 → final warning → dismissal.
+Typical successful disciplinary terminations show two or three documented steps over a meaningful period: verbal counsel, written warning, 始末書 (incident report) or 戒告 (reprimand), final warning, dismissal.
 Single-warning dismissals are rarely defensible unless the misconduct is severe (criminal, gross safety violation, harassment).

-A warning letter is itself a notification, not a sanction.
-If the employer wants to impose a sanction (戒告, 譴責, suspension), that is a separate disciplinary procedure with its own due-process requirements: hearing the employee, applying the work-rules disciplinary clauses, proportionality.
+No. A warning letter is itself a notification, not a sanction.
+If the employer wants to impose a sanction (戒告 reprimand, 譴責 formal censure, 出勤停止 suspension), that is a separate disciplinary procedure with its own due-process requirements: hearing the employee, applying the Work Rules disciplinary clauses, proportionality.
 The warning letter is the predicate to that procedure, not the procedure itself.

 Should performance issues be in a warning letter or a PIP?